The mineral apatite can be found in igneous, sedimentary and metamorphic rocks.

 Most of the body's phosphorus is in teeth and bones.
 It's the second most abundant mineral after calcium.

-The mineral apatite is soft, fragile and scratches easily.
+Apatite is soft, fragile, and scratches easily.
 It's not easy to cut so is rarely used as a gemstone.

-Apatite can be quite difficult to identify and is often mistaken for other minerals.
+Apatite can be difficult to identify and is often mistaken for other minerals.